axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 Portal Header
 *************

-The Axon.ivy Portal header is always visible.
-On the top right of the header you find two very useful features:
+Axon.ivy Portal header is always visible.
+On the top right of the header you find two useful features:

-1. The name of the user you’re logged in with.
+1. Name of the user you’re logged in with.
 Additionally, if you click on your username you get a menu with options that allow you to configure the Axon.ivy Portal to your personal needs.
 See `User Settings in the Axon.ivy Portal`_ for a detailed overview of the configuration options.